Larissa-creator/super_glasses/content/docs/projects/super_glasses/_index.md

     <img src="./assets/case_top_view.jpg" alt="The cabling as a diagram" style="max-height: 300px"/>
   <figcaption><em>The case for the ESP32 and the battery from the top</em></figcaption>
 </figure>

 ### 3D print the wippers

 ## Conclusion

 A reflection on your prototyping process and the project outcome.
 What happens to the prototype after the project?

+In conclusion, it was an interesting and enjoyable process from conceptualizing the idea to the development of the first prototype and the refinement into an almost practical product.
+During the build process we learned new technical skills including ESP32 programming, soldering techniques, and 3D printing.
+Noteworthy among the challenges encountered was the debugging phase, where issues such as insufficient battery power for the integrated components were addressed.
+Overall, the project served as a practical learning experience, fostering both technical and creative skills in the field of electronic engineering and prototyping.